 Which trek offers more scenic beauty in the Annapurna Region?

 The Annapurna Circuit trek offers you more scenic beauty.
-It takes you through lush valleys, high mountain passes, and desert-like landscapes, giving you more scenic adventure.
-On the other hand, the Annapurna Base Camp trek offers you alpine scenery and nearby views of the Annapurna ranges.
+It takes you through lush valleys, high mountain passes, and desert-like landscapes, giving you a more scenic adventure.
+On the other hand, the Annapurna Base Camp trek offers alpine scenery and nearby views of the Annapurna ranges.

 Which trek is more expensive, Annapurna Circuit or ABC Trek?